(Age-related wear and tear of the spine)

 Prevent neck injuries by always using the right equipment and the right form when exercising or playing sports.

-Talk with your healthcare provider about the best nonsurgical steps to help relieve your symptoms.
-The best way to go could possibly be a combination approach of medicine and physical therapy.
+Talk with your healthcare provider about the best nonsurgical ways to help relieve your symptoms.
+The best option may be a combination approach of medicine and physical therapy.

 The University of Chicago Medicine